-- 1 evaluating whether the impact assessment is consistent with the principles set out in the relevant - 2 guidance documents. - 3 Reviewers should evaluate whether the user has interpreted the key recommendations correctly, stepping - 4 through each key recommendation one by one.
-The ICAT guidance documents provide supporting - 5 guidance for each key recommendation, which provides the basis for the reviewer to evaluate whether - 6 the recommendation has been interpreted correctly and the assessment report is consistent with it. - 7 Where other criteria are specified as part of the scope of the review, reviewers should evaluate all - 8 supporting evidence and determine whether the assessment report is consistent with the criteria. - 9 Reviewers should also draw upon their own experience, expertise and professional judgment, and - 10 relevant norms and good practice.
-In undertaking this evaluation, reviewers should also keep in mind the - technical review principles set out in Section 2.3. - 12 Reviewers should evaluate whether the assessment report contains sufficient information to explain and - 13 justify how each key recommendation and other criteria was followed.
-Written explanation should be - supported by reference to evidence such as the outputs of methods and tools, and analysis and other - 15 studies. - 16 Application of principles - 17 The ICAT impact assessment guidance documents provide a set of principles for impact assessments, - 18 and the documents state that it is a key recommendation to base the impact assessment on these - 19 principles.
+The purpose of the technical review is to evaluate whether the assessment report is consistent with the ICAT key recommendations upon which the assessment is based and/or any other criteria.
+This includes evaluating whether the impact assessment is consistent with the principles set out in the relevant guidance documents.

+Reviewers should evaluate whether the user has interpreted the key recommendations correctly, stepping through each key recommendation one by one.
+The ICAT guidance documents provide supporting guidance for each key recommendation, which provides the basis for the reviewer to evaluate whether the recommendation has been interpreted correctly and the assessment report is consistent with it.
+Where other criteria are specified as part of the scope of the review, reviewers should evaluate all supporting evidence and determine whether the assessment report is consistent with the criteria.

+Reviewers should also draw upon their own experience, expertise and professional judgment, and relevant norms and good practice.
+In undertaking this evaluation, reviewers should also keep in mind the technical review principles set out in Section 2.3.

+Reviewers should evaluate whether the assessment report contains sufficient information to explain and justify how each key recommendation and other criteria was followed.
+Written explanation should be supported by reference to evidence such as the outputs of methods and tools, and analysis and other studies.

+Application of principles

+The ICAT impact assessment guidance documents provide a set of principles for impact assessments, and the documents state that it is a key recommendation to base the impact assessment on these principles.
 The principles are relevance, completeness, consistency, transparency and accuracy.
-In - 20 addition, the principle of comparability can be relevant sometimes.
-The ICAT Transformational Change - 21 Guidance provides an additional principle on reflection on action.
-Reviewers should ensure that any key - 22 recommendations relating to impact assessments (followed by the user) have been interpreted consistent - 23 with these assessment principles.
-Each guidance document discusses the principles in full and reviewers - should use those discussions as their guide for interpreting the principles. - 25 The ICAT Stakeholder Participation Guidance provides a set of principles for stakeholder participation, - 26 and the document states that it is a key recommendation to base stakeholder participation on these - 27 principles.
-The principles are inclusiveness, transparency, responsiveness, accountability and respect for - 28 rights.
-Reviewers should ensure that any key recommendations relating to stakeholder participation - 29 (followed by the user) have been interpreted consistent with these principles.
-The principles are - 30 discussed in full in the Stakeholder Participation Guidance and reviewers should use this as their guide - 31 for interpretation of them.
+In addition, the principle of comparability can be relevant sometimes.
+The ICAT Transformational Change Guidance provides an additional principle on reflection on action.
+Reviewers should ensure that any key recommendations relating to impact assessments (followed by the user) have been interpreted consistent with these assessment principles.
+Each guidance document discusses the principles in full and reviewers should use those discussions as their guide for interpreting the principles.

+The ICAT Stakeholder Participation Guidance provides a set of principles for stakeholder participation, and the document states that it is a key recommendation to base stakeholder participation on these principles.
+The principles are inclusiveness, transparency, responsiveness, accountability and respect for rights.
+Reviewers should ensure that any key recommendations relating to stakeholder participation (followed by the user) have been interpreted consistent with these principles.
+The principles are discussed in full in the Stakeholder Participation Guidance and reviewers should use this as their guide for interpretation of them.

-- 32 Reviewing adherence to the intent of assessment principles takes place at an overarching level.
-It is not a - 33 review of each individual key recommendation against each principle.
-Nor would all key - 34 recommendations that a user followed lend themselves to clear-cut evaluation.
+Reviewing adherence to the intent of assessment principles takes place at an overarching level.
+It is not a review of each individual key recommendation against each principle.
+Nor would all key recommendations that a user followed lend themselves to clear-cut evaluation.